French Press Coffee: The Complete Guide (Ratio, Brew Time, Tips)

 Use Fresh, High-Quality Beans

 The best coffee starts with fresh, whole beans ground just before brewing.
-Pre-ground coffee loses its aromatic compounds within days β freshly ground beans make a noticeable difference in flavor and body.
+Pre-ground coffee loses its aromatic compounds within days — freshly ground beans make a noticeable difference in flavor and body.
+If you want a roaster that consistently nails bold, full-bodied beans for French press, Stumptown’s coffee lineup is a reliable place to start.

 Nail the Grind Size